curl/everything-curl/cmdline-versions.md

 using a modern curl version back to an older system that might be running an older installation.

-The developers of curl are working hard to not change existing behavior though.
+The developers of curl are working hard to not change existing behavior.
 Command lines written to use curl in 1998, 2003 or 2010 should all be possible to run unmodified even today.